Acid-miuipolskapl/v6-XML-Compare/README.md

-Tablet-XML-Compare
+v6-XML-Compare
 ==================

-Daily XML compare and diffs from MIUI Tablets version
+Daily XML compare and diffs for MIUI 6 Dev.